shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

 This is a continuation of attempting to modify a cheap led clock from AliExpress to work via ESPHome for use in home assistant.
 See the other clock up one directory for details of what I found there.

 I was expecting a similar PCB to the previous clock where it would be easy to identify the main pins in order to hack on an ESP32 chip to drive it.
-Instead I found a pretty cheap one sided PCB with hundreds of SMD zero ohm resistors along with 2 chips in the centre which helpfully had all identification removed...
+Instead I found a pretty cheap one sided PCB with hundreds of SMD zero ohm resistors which allow tracks to jump over each other without physical links, along with 2 chips in the centre which helpfully had all identification removed...
 The larger chip is what is driving the LED's but I had no idea how

 I checked a few driver chips and the closest I could find was the Holteck HT16D33A which I found the I2C connection on pins 8 & 9 after probing with a logic analyzer but the data I could see being sent to this chip did not appear to match what was in datasheet.